neerajmachinelearning/DataScienceEnd2End/README.md

     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

+-
 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

+## Following are the reexecutable scripts information

+     - src/data/get_processed_data.py : This is a single reexecutable program to process the raw data.
+     - src/data/get_raw_data.py: This is the program to extract the data from kaggle website.
+     - src/models/machine_learning_api.py : This the Machine learning API I have written to run my model.
+This API takes data as input and gives the prediction back to the user.

+     -/models/lr_model.pkl - This the persistence model for logical regression created, so that we do not have to train our program everytime we call it.
+     -/models/lr_scaler.pkl - This is persistence model for the scaler created so that we do not have to apply normalization and standardisation on training data everytime we call the program.

+     -/notebooks - It contains jupyter notebooks for all the analysis and learnings I did during this implementation.